Kamanaka5502/semantic-integrity-to-execution-boundary/README.md

 the point where proposed actions are evaluated before they are allowed to become real.**
 ## Semantic Integrity → Execution Boundary

+## 🔁 Operational Flow

+Veritas Aegis evaluates whether a proposed state transition is allowed to become real.

+**Execution Flow**

+SDC Payload → Boundary Gate → Veritas Judgment → State Mutation

+- **SDC Payload**: Structured, schema-valid intent entering the system
+- **Boundary Gate**: Commit boundary where admissibility is enforced
+- **Veritas Judgment**: Deterministic evaluation against invariants and state
+- **State Mutation**: Only occurs if the transition is proven admissible

+This is not post-execution validation.
+This is **pre-execution enforcement at the commit boundary**.

+## 🧩 System Insight

+Traditional schema validation (e.g., XSD) ensures structure,
+but does not enforce **runtime admissibility**.

+This is the execution boundary.

+Nothing becomes real unless it proves admissibility.

+Veritas Aegis closes that gap:

+It consumes validated payloads and determines whether they have
+**lawful standing to execute under current state and invariants**.

 Most systems today fail in a predictable way:

 They preserve *structure*